July 8, 2015

 - Your performance on the field tests (see below)

 Other than the breathalyzer, the tests done on the side of the road are the prosecution’s best evidence against the driver in most cases.
 These tests are completely subjective, and in court, the arresting officer is allowed to give his or her “opinion” regarding the DUI charge.
 A skilled lawyer can dissect the officer’s investigation and point out the “reasonable doubt” that surrounds the case.

 REMEMBER -not only are they looking to see how well you perform, they are analyzing your every move, word, and lack thereof.
 If you start an exercise too soon, they will make a note of that and hold it against you.

 BEING ARRESTED FOR DUI DOES NOT MEAN YOU ARE GUILTY OF DUI

 Police officers are human and make mistakes.
-There are several defenses available and a skilled attorney may be able to get the charge reduced to a less serious offense or even dismissed.
-It is important that the lawyer you hire regularly goes to court, attends DUI seminars, and stays up to date on the current technology, trends, and defenses.
+There are several defenses available, and a skilled attorney may be able to get the charge reduced to a less serious offense or even dismissed.
+It is essential that the lawyer you hire regularly goes to court, attends DUI seminars, and stays up to date on the current technology, trends, and defenses.

 CAll or TEXT today for a FREE consultation.
 321.800.2400

 We are available 24/7